Associate Degree vs Bachelor Degree

 Online Associate's Degree: Professional Insight

 "Earning an Associate’s Degree gave me the education to start and operate my own food business which has led to remarkable success.
-My first company was acquired in 2015 with an annual gross revenue was over one million dollars.
+My first company was acquired in 2015 which boasted an annual gross revenue of one million dollars.
 Today, I am developing a new line of natural food products which will be available nationally in July 2017.”

 -Veronica Rains Daily, Entrepreneur & Business Owner